 Don Lee runs The HC Biz Show podcast, serving a niche but highly engaged audience.
 For growing thought leadership, a podcast like Don’s is a goldmine.
-He’s interview many of our clients and it’s the gift that keeps giving, as a promotes episodes again and again.
+He’s interviewed many of our clients and it’s the gift that keeps giving, as a promotes episodes again and again.

 Podcasts are new territory for most companies.
 Don provides helpful thoughts on the medium in general.

 What do you think is the biggest misconception about the podcasting world right now from perspective guests?